mentalclear/100-days-of-sql/r1-log.md

 Worked through Capter 2 from a book Learning SQL, 3rd Edition.
 Making my life complicated by adapting MySQL related learning material to my local PostgreSQL :) But it seams more fun like that!

 ### R1D5
+Day 05 of #100DaysOfSQL
+Worked through Capter 3 from a book Learning SQL, 3rd Edition from O'Reilly.
+Again had to adapt MySQL related learning material to PostgreSQL.
+Not that bad TBH.
+Spent a lot of time on that.
+But it goes!
+Will do exercises tomorrow.

 ### R1D6

+### R1D7